arungrace88/arungrace88.github.io/_posts/2021-10-21-Visual-Object-Tracking.md

 ## Visual Object Tracking

 Visual Object Tracking is a process by which an algorithm locates an object in every frame of a sequence.
+Some of the real-world applications include tracking of vehicles, environmental surveillance, delivery of objects using drone etc,.
 Depending on the number of objects tracked by the algorithm in each frame, object tracking is classified into - Single Object Tracking (SOT) annd Multiple Object Tracking (MOT).

 ![ObjectTrackingClassification](../images/objecttracking-2.jpeg "Classification of Object Tracking")